Contents

-Last updated on the 26 June 2024 by Evandrus
+Last updated on the 19 April 2025 by Maeve

 Mini Biography

-Hawkins began his professional acting career in the late 1920s on the British stage before making his film debut in “The Lodger” (1932).
-However, it wasn’t until the early 1940s that he achieved widespread recognition.
+Jack Hawkins launched his professional acting journey on the British stage in the late 1920s, leading to his first film role in “The Lodger” (1932).
+However, widespread recognition eluded him until the early 1940s.

 One of Hawkins’ most significant breakthrough roles came when he portrayed Lieutenant Colonel John Howard in “The Cruel Sea” (1953), a gripping World War II drama which earned him critical acclaim and established him as a leading actor.